surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 ## Running external executables

 On Windows.
-PowerShell treats the file extensions listed in the `$env:PATHEXT` environment variable as executable files.
+PowerShell treats the file extensions listed in the `$Env:PATHEXT` environment variable as executable files.
 Files that aren't Windows executables are handed to Windows to process.
 Windows looks up the file association and executes the default Windows Shell verb for the extension.
 For Windows to